Why You May Experience Back Pain When Coughing

 There are several strategies you can employ at home to manage and prevent back pain associated with coughing.
 These include the following:

-• Practice Good Posture: Maintaining proper posture can reduce the strain on your back muscles and spine.
+• Practice Good Posture: Maintaining proper posture not only protects your spine but also helps reduce muscle tension.
 Ensure that your workstation is ergonomically set up and avoid slouching.

-• Strengthen Your Core: Exercises that strengthen your abdominal and back muscles can provide better support for your spine, reducing the risk of pain.
+• Strengthen Your Core: Exercises that strengthen your core muscles can provide spinal support, reducing the risk of pain.

 • Use Proper Coughing Techniques: Try not to hunch over when you cough.
 Maintaining a natural arch will be more comfortable.
 A lumbar support can provide additional help.

-• Apply Heat or Cold: Use heat packs to relax tense muscles or an ice pack to reduce inflammation and numb the pain.
+• Cold and Heat Therapy: Use heat packs to relax tense muscles.
+Cold therapy using ice packs helps reduce inflammation and numb the pain.

 • Pain Relief: Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) can help relieve pain and reduce inflammation.
+In some cases, prescription medications may be required for severe pain.
 Additionally, transcutaneous electrical nerve stimulation (TENS) can be used to manage chronic back pain.

 When to Seek Medical Attention